 Speaking of religion, marijuana is the devil.
 Eritreans sometimes drink copious amounts of alcohol without any moral concern, but one puff on a joint is a serious no-go.
 I don’t think there’s a joint on Eritrean soil, and if there is, it’s buried deeply behind many secrets.
 I find it interesting how government influence shapes public thought on “good and bad” when it comes to mind-altering substances.

-Most people are poor, but most don’t look it.
+Most people are poor, but most don’t look at it.
 They might pack themselves tightly into rudimentary living quarters, but many dress well, and (if they can) they spend every last cent they have on sipping cappuccinos and eating pastries at one of the many old-school cafes.
-Sweets and poverty don’t ruin the teeth here as much as other places, since it’s common to chew on a unique tree branch that benefits dental hygiene.
+Sweets and poverty don’t ruin the teeth here as much as other places since it’s common to chew on a unique tree branch that benefits dental hygiene.

 Crushing poverty often brings out the animal in people; Asmara is one step above that.
 Nobody is starving on the streets.
-Wealth and abundance is on the opposite end of the spectrum, and often creates insecurity and anxiety based on material competition.
+Wealth and abundance are on the opposite end of the spectrum and often creates insecurity and anxiety based on material competition.
 Asmara has neither of these forces in play; it’s at a humbled level of material status where nobody needs to get violent over scarcity, and nobody is bragging about excess.
 People are generous to the beggars.

 There’s a low amount of career-related stress here because nobody is trying to keep up with the Joneses; the Joneses are on permanent vacation in a country with a functioning economy.
 Asmara doesn't even have one new-car dealership.
 The Eritrean economy is by most metrics, dead.
 It survives on the basics.
 Half of the country’s GDP must come from foreign remittances.
 Oddly enough, only two countries in the world tax their residents on foreign-earned income: the United States and Eritrea.
 Eritrea is a capitalist’s perfect storm nightmare—a classic example of too much bureaucracy poisoning any potential.